fctanglao/TCPIPEncryptedMessaging/README.md

 ```

 ## Packet Analysis Using Wireshark
-- Wireshark was used to verify that the transmitted messages were encrypted
+- Wireshark was used to verify that transmitted messages are encrypted
 ### Filter Used
 ```ini
 tcp.port == 8080